 Simply, better accuracy means better decisions.
 Accurate weather forecasting can deliver measurable value across industries:

-Aviation: For airlines, accurate forecasts are critical for planning routes, minimizing delays, and improving safety.
-Weather is responsible for nearly 75% of flight delays,13 highlighting just how important accurate, proactive forecasting is for keeping flights on schedule and passengers safe.
-Turbulence prediction, wind shear detection, and runway condition forecasts help flight crews make informed decisions that protect passengers and optimize fuel use.
+Aviation: For airlines, accurate forecasts are crucial for planning routes, minimizing delays, and enhancing safety.
+Weather is responsible for nearly 75% of flight delays,13 highlighting the importance of accurate, proactive forecasting for keeping flights on schedule and passengers safe.
+Turbulence prediction, wind shear detection, and runway condition forecasts enable flight crews to make informed decisions that protect passengers and optimize fuel consumption.

 Media: Reliable forecasts built into broadcast media solutions keep viewers informed and engaged.
 Localized, timely forecasts build trust, improve viewer retention, and support higher ad revenue.
 Broadcasters can promote their accuracy, backed by The Weather Company, as a differentiator in competitive media markets.